thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 - again execution of the smoke tests;
 - and finally, it can be released to the end-user.

-When all of the above has been executed, we call the feature *done done*.
+When all of the above has been executed, we call the feature **Done Done**.

 The implementation of a feature starts with the creation of a branch.
 The feature grows on that branch.
-Upon completion of the feature it goes through a manual gating process called a *code review*, or today more commonly known as a *Pull Request*.
+Upon completion of the feature it goes through a manual gating process called a *Code Review*, also known as a *Pull Request*.
 When the gating process is successful, the feature branch gets merged back into mainline.
-This is *GitHub Flow*'s definition of a feature branch.
-But, it is easy to slip out of merging after 24 hours.
+This aligns with *GitHub Flow*'s definition of a feature branch.
+It is, nevertheless, easy to slip out of merging after 24 hours.

 Sometimes, depending on the organisation, a feature branch contains more than one feature.
-It might contain an epic of features.
+It might hold an epic of features.

 To be clear, when speaking about *feature branching* we truly mean long-running branches, i.e. branches that last for **longer than a day**.